axonasif/dotsh/README.md

 ## How to live test changes

-I'm mimicking a minimal a process of how Gitpod starts a workpsace and initalizes dotfiles in it.
+`dotfiles-sh` mimics a minimal a process of how Gitpod starts a workpsace and initalizes dotfiles in it.
 This way we can quickly test out our dotfiles without having to:

 1. commit+push the changes
 2. create new workspaces each time after that